jarecoo/practice/notes.md

 - “No one should be ashamed at changing his mind - that’s what the mind is for….That’s why we go to such lengths to learn and expose ourselves to wisdom.
 It would be embarrassing if we didn’t end up finding out if we were wrong in the past” The Daily Stoic, p.127
 - We should investigate things, challenge them, deconstruct them, and probe them; try to understand them by looking at them from a different angle. “’Turn it inside out and see what it is like - what it becomes like when old, sick, or prostituting itself’ - Marcus Aurelius, Meditations, 8.21 By examining situations from the inside out, we can be less daunted by them, less likely to be swayed by them.”
 The Daily Stoic, p.129
 - “Just as what is considered rational or irrational differs for each person, in the same way what is good or evil and useful or useless differs for each person.
 This is why we need education, so that we might learn how to adjust our preconceived notions of the rational and irrational in harmony with nature.”
 Epictetus, Discourses, 1.2.5-7; The Daily Stoic, p.132
+- “That’s why philosophers warn us not to be satisfied with mere learning, but to add practice and then training.
+For as time passes we forget what we learned and end up doing the opposite.” - Epictetus, Discourses, 2.9.13-14 (The Daily Stoic p.153)
+- “‘Its better to plant the seeds of a few authors than to be scattered about by many.’ - Seneca, On Tranquility of Mind, 9.4; What if, when it came to your reading and learning, you prioritized quality over quantity?…Your shelves might be emptier, but your brain and your life would be fuller” The Daily Stoic, p.154
+- Passion is vital to genius and intelligence.
+The more you love to learn, the more you will learn.
+The more you love about a topic, the more you’ll know about it.
+- “Neither a lofty degree of intelligence nor imagination nor both together go to the making of genius.
+Love, love, love, that is the soul of genius.” - Mozart
+- Emotional Intelligence is a greater predictor of success than IQ. https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html
+- “The more that you read, the more things you will know.
+The more that you learn, the more places you’ll go” - Dr. Seuss, Oh, The Places You’ll Go

 ### Make the World a Better Place
 - Making the world a better place rests on making yourself a better person.